 Specialty Care for Lupus

 People with lupus, a chronic autoimmune disease that can affect many parts of the body, often need specialized treatment to minimize their symptoms, reduce inflammation and pain and prevent organ damage.
-Because lupus is a complex condition that involves many bodily systems, our rheumatologists work closely with nephrologists (kidney specialists) in a specialized weekly Lupus Clinic and monthly Nephritis Clinic.
+Because lupus is a complex condition that involves many bodily systems, our rheumatologists work closely with nephrologists (kidney specialists) in a specialized monthly Lupus Program and monthly Nephritis Clinic.